2021.9 - present

 Double major in Computer Science and Automation.
 My adviser is Shengyong Chen.

 Biography.
-I am currently an Algorithm Engineer at Alibaba DAMO Academy working on the topics about recommender system, causal inference, pricing and marketing.
-Before that, I received PhD from Zhejiang University under the supervision of Prof. Chunguang Li and BS degree from Zhejiang University of Technology.
+I am currently a principal engineer at Huawei cloud working on building a LLM-driven data copilot.
+Before that, I am a researcher at Alibaba DAMO Academy foucs on solving decision and prediction problems.
+I received PhD from Zhejiang University under the supervision of Prof. Chunguang Li work on distributed Bayesian variational inference, and BS degree from Zhejiang University of Technology.

 Publications